 The Home Bar: Revealing Wet and Dry Bar Ideas and 5 Reasons Why These Bars are on Charlotte Wish Lists

 In evaluating the ebb and flow of ongoing trends the other day, we were discussing the evolution of today’s home bar.
-Home bars are still incredibly popular, usually, as part of a greater kitchen remodel, but they are far from what they once were.
+Home bars have remained popular for years, but they have undergone an evolution.
 From simple, compact dry bars to complete entertaining spaces in their own right, home bars still feature prominently on our clients’ wish lists.
-Here are some wet bar ideas and dry bar ideas to consider:
+Here are some wet bar and dry bar ideas to consider:

 Say Goodbye: Tiny Wet Home Bar

 Well, first—let’s chat about what differentiates a wet bar from a dry bar.
 A wet bar includes running water, often in the form of a sink, while a dry bar doesn’t.
-Home bars of the late ’90s and early 2000s almost always featured a tiny, impractical sink, smack in the middle of the countertop, rendering what was left of the counters unusable for much of anything.
-They were usually hidden in an alcove near the kitchen, or off the living room in an awkward hallway.
-The bowl-sized sinks were deal breakers for most of our clients, and they wanted them gone in favor of more flexible counter space.
+Home bars of the late ’90s and early 2000s were often “wet bars” and featured a tiny, impractical sink smack in the middle of the countertop, rendering the remaining counters unusable.
+Designers and homeowners often hid home bars in an alcove near the kitchen or off the living room in an awkward hallway.
+The bowl-sized sinks were deal-breakers for most of our clients; they wanted them gone in favor of more flexible counter space.
 Today, we’re working with more functional wet bar ideas.
 All of the below dry bar ideas could also double as wet bar ideas.

 Multi-Functional Dry Dining Room Bar Ideas

-Fast forward to today, and home bars are still requested in at least half of the kitchen remodels we design.
+Fast forward to today, and families still request home bars in at least half of the kitchen remodels we design.
 Nowadays, we take a multi-functional approach to the design to best utilize the space available.
 Most home bars err on the simpler side, and most do not feature sinks unless they have a significant amount of extra space.

-Some dry bar ideas include an appliance for wine, beer, or other beverages and act as a landing zone for entertaining.
-Whether you’re having friends over for a casual dinner or you’re celebrating your child’s birthday, a dry bar gives you space separate from the kitchen to stage beverages, appetizers, or dessert.
+Some bars include an appliance for wine, beer, or other beverages and act as a landing zone for entertaining.
+Whether you have friends over for a casual dinner or you celebrate your child’s birthday, a dry bar gives you space separate from the kitchen to stage beverages, appetizers, or dessert.

 Where to Place Your Home Bar

 As for some more dry and wet bar ideas, location is key.
 Ideally your home bar would be located in close proximity to the kitchen, between it and another space like a formal dining room or living room.
-Locating the bar in the transition space between two rooms creates a natural flow for traffic and conversation, and allows guests to help themselves easily without entering the kitchen while you’re cooking.
+Finding the bar in the transition space between two rooms creates a natural flow for traffic and conversation, and allows guests to help themselves without entering the kitchen while you’re cooking.

 Home Bars Aren’t Just for Cocktails

 While most home bars do feature stemware and bottle storage of some sort, they aren’t limited to alcohol.
-Many of the families we work with prefer beverage centers—small built-in refrigerators with multiple zones that can properly store a few bottles of wine and a case or two of La Croix or Kombucha.
+Many of the families we work with prefer beverage centers—small built-in refrigerators with multiple zones that can adequately store a few bottles of wine and a case or two of La Croix or Kombucha.
 (These are the types of bar ideas that we can totally get behind because they benefit the whole family.)

 Beverages tend to take over the main refrigerator if left unchecked, so having a smaller space just for your daily drink of choice leaves room for more fresh produce and leftovers.

-Having a flexible space to store the special occasion china that also acts as a snack station for the kids is still a worthy feature of any modern kitchen design.
+Having a flexible space to store the special occasion china that acts as a snack station for the kids is still a worthy feature of any modern kitchen design.
 Thoughts on any other wet or dry bar ideas?
-We are all ears
+We are all ears.

 Take Your Home Bar Up a Notch

-Whether you’d like to incorporate a multi-functional dry bar as part of your kitchen remodel, are looking for more wet bar ideas, or you’re interested in creating a completely separate entertaining space, we’d be happy to help you design the space that’s perfect for your needs.
-Dry bar ideas, or even wet bar ideas if you feel so inclined–we are ready for any.
+Whether you’d like to incorporate a multi-functional dry bar as part of your kitchen remodel, are looking for more wet bar ideas, or you’re interested in creating an entirely separate entertaining space, we’d be happy to help you design the space that’s perfect for your needs.
+We are ready for any dry bar ideas or wet bar ideas if you feel so inclined.
 Schedule a consultation with us today!